redhat-appstudio/infra-deployments/README.md

 ## Preview mode for your clusters

-Once you bootstrap your environment without `preview` argument, the root ArgoCD Application and all of the component applications will each point to the upstream repository.
+Once you bootstrap your environment without `-m preview-ckcp` or `-m preview-cps`, the root ArgoCD Application and all of the component applications will each point to the upstream repository.
 Or you can bootstrap cluster directly in mode which you need.

 To enable development for a team or individual to test changes on your own cluster, you need to replace the references to `https://github.com/redhat-appstudio/infra-deployments.git` with references to your own fork.